-9 See for an interesting discussion Reiner Grundmann: "I maintain that nature is always in 'balance with itself'.
+9. See for an interesting discussion Reiner Grundmann: "I maintain that nature is always in 'balance with itself.'
 Take the example of a river in which, due to pollution (detergents), no fish can survive.
-But instead of fish, other animals and plants (for example, algae) are flourishing."
-(Grundmann 1991: 113)

-Think also about F. Engels's remark in his 'introduction' in Dialectics of Nature: "...and to pass away before animals with a brain capable of thought are developed from their midst, and for a short span of time find conditions suitable for life, only to be exterminated later without mercy-we have the certainty that matter remains eternally the same in all its transformations, that none of its attributes can ever be lost, and therefore, also, that with the same iron necessity that it will exterminate on the earth its highest creation, the thinking mind, it must somewhere else and at another time again produce it."
-(Engels 2010: 335).
+But instead of fish, other animals and plants (for example, algae) are flourishing" (Grundmann 1991, 113).
+Think also about F. Engels's remark in his 'introduction' in Dialectics of Nature: "[...] and to pass away before animals with a brain capable of thought are developed from their midst, and for a short span of time find conditions suitable for life, only to be exterminated later without mercy-we have the certainty that matter remains eternally the same in all its transformations, that none of its attributes can ever be lost, and therefore, also, that with the same iron necessity that it will exterminate on the earth its highest creation, the thinking mind, it must somewhere else and at another time again produce it" (Engels [1873-1882] 2010, 335).

-In other words, our present discussions on ecology and eco-socialism, as an answer to pollution and climate catastrophe, deals with the survival of our species only.
-It goes without saying that this consequentially includes the survival of a plethora of other species, which together compose the human habitat or biosphere.
-This holds, even if we take a Spinozist pantheistic standpoint, as God can decide -or nature just happen to reach a point- that humankind can go astray and evolution has to start anew.
+a point-that humankind can go astray and evolution has to start anew.
 Apart from catastrophes such as impacts of asteroids, we deal with the understanding and conservation of the direct human environment: the biosphere.

-10 The whole of human history is a story of the development of our species; the ever increasing understanding of our metabolism with non-human nature to guarantee procreation.
-This development is a kind of 'learning on the job', of how the limits of our habitat foster our species.
+The whole of human history is a story of the development of our species; the ever-increasing understanding of our metabolism with non-human nature to guarantee procreation.
+This development is a kind of 'learning on the job,' of how the limits of our habitat foster our species.
 Accruing knowledge of the world (nature) in order to understand its operations (including our being) is the basis of science in all fields.
 Science should enable the development of our species in conformity with nature's incredibly complicated dynamics, instead of suppressing and brutally exploiting nature; this against the fatal fallacies of the Bible.
-11